pouchcontainer/blog/blog-en/PouchContainer Deployment Documentation.md

 - Configure the shared folder in your host machine.

   Close your VM and open VirtualBox.
-Click <Settings>--<Shared Folders>--<Add Shared Folders> of this VM.
+Click Settings--Shared Folders--Add Shared Folders of this VM.
 Choose the pouch path cloned from GitHub as the `Folder Path`, set "word" as the `Folder Name` (MENTION: `Folder Name` cannot be the same name as the pouch folder on your host).
 Click "Auto Mount" and "Make Permanent", and click "OK" to finish.

   ![image-20180730192513951](https://i.loli.net/2018/07/30/5b5f2cbce4f54.png)